-First Year - 5 credit hours

-Biochemistry is the study of biological

-systems at the chemical and molecular level.

-The course content will stress human

-biochemistry and its clinical applications.

-Lecture topics include the chemistry and

-metabolism of carbohydrates, lipids,

-proteins and nucleic acids as well as a

-discussion of enzymes, vitamins and

-hormones.
-The Bio-chemistry of specific

-tissues will be presented and the integration

-of human biochemistry emphasized
+First Year - 5 credit hours Biochemistry is the study of biological systems at the chemical and molecular level.
+The course content will stress human biochemistry and its clinical applications.
+Lecture topics include the chemistry and metabolism of carbohydrates, lipids, proteins and nucleic acids as well as a discussion of enzymes, vitamins and hormones.
+The Biochemistry of specific tissues will be presented, and the clinical significance emphasized.
 Prerequisites: None